BsNoSi/yellow-extension-imgpop/readme.md

 ## History

+2020-10-15: Modifications:

+- If a class ist passed, the default class `ipop` is removed to reduce cross interference of other classes.
+- Positioning of the magnifier uses another strategy to make it more robust with various formating.
+- Magnifier background is no more a sharp circle but a blurred background as a follow up of the new positioning strategy.

+2020-10-13:

-2020-10-13: Alignments to changes of Yellow API, split of translation into language.files.
+- Alignments to changes of Yellow API, split of translation into language.files.

+2020-01-07:

-2020-01-07: Filename instead of timestamp as ID, text file for *large* title, default *small* title, Readme overhaul
+- Filename instead of timestamp as ID, text file for *large* title, default *small* title, Readme overhaul

+2019-12-08:

-2019-12-08: Improved behavior, closer removed, magnifier symbol added
+- Improved behavior, closer removed, magnifier symbol added

+2019-04-23:

-2019-04-23: Exif read for jpeg files, improved css
+- Exif read for jpeg files, improved css

+2018-09-07:

-2018-09-07: Initial Release
+- Initial Release

 ## Developer